 4. Tee-tot:

-The term can also be used to express a small amount of something else, like time or money.
+The term can also express a small amount of something else, like time or money.

 5. Laissez Les Bons Temps Rouler: